ryan-mcclue/ryan-mcclue/src/knowledge.md

 ASIC (Application Specific Integrated Circuit) MCU for specific task

-* USART:
-* SPI:
-* I2C:

 On startup, copy from Flash to RAM then jump to reset handler address No real need for newlib, just use standalone mpaland/printf Some chips have XIP (execute-in-place) which allows for running directly from flash

-QI is a wireless charging standard most supported by mobile-devices for distances up to 4cm FreePower technology allows QI charging mats to support concurrent device charging

-QSPI can be used without CPU with data queues

 Chrom-ART Accelerator offers DMA for graphics, i.e. fast copy, pixel conversion, blending etc.